-- Retail Division This division consolidates the banking activity of individual customers (including international private banking in Israel serving foreign residents) and mortgages and the activity of small business customers.
-Bank branches and business centers operate under this division in seven geographic regions. - Business Banking Division This division handles most banking activity of business customers (including from the construction and real estate sector) who are medium-sized and over and international operations overseas.
+Retail Division - This division consolidates most the banking activity of individual customers (including international private banking in Israel serving foreign residents) and mortgages and the activity of small business customers.
+Bank branches and business centers operate under this division in seven geographic regions.
+The division is also

+- in charge of to subsidiaries operating in the credit segment Mizrahi Tefahot Leasing and Mizrahi Tefahot Discounting and Finance Ltd. - Business Banking Division This division handles most banking activity of business customers (including from the construction and real estate sector) who are medium-sized and over and international operations overseas.